Introduction

 What is the Property reference limit?

-Notion has a hard-coded limitation on formula property references in Formulas.
+Notion has a hard-coded limitation on the number of times you can chain references to formula properties together.
 This is to prevent both exponential calculations and to prevent circular logic.
+The best way to understand this is to review the Notion engineers’ documentation and demo of the limitations here.

-Note that there’s no known limit to referencing multiple properties in a single formula, but when your formula depends on another formula, that limit is 7.
+Note that there’s no known limit to referencing multiple properties in a single formula, but when your formula depends on another formula, that limit is 15.

-Long-winded editor’s note: if you are working with complex data-sets that rely on calculating lots of references, you may be better served by spreadsheet-specific software like Excel or Sheets.
+Editor’s note: if you are working with complex data-sets that rely on calculating lots of references, you may be better served by spreadsheet-specific software like Excel or Sheets.

 For example, let’s check out this ultra-contrived demo in Google Sheets: